Brazil Digital Nomad Visa - 2026 Update

 Step 6: Receive Your Visa or Residence Permit

-If approved:
+If your application is approved:

 How much does it cost?

-There is no official bundled application fee for couples or families—each person, including dependents, must apply individually and pay a separate fee.
+There is no official bundled application fee for couples or families, each person, including dependents, must apply individually and pay a separate fee.

 You may also need to budget for: